War Raiders (professional wrestling): Raw (2019–2021)

 After a seven month absence, The Viking Raiders returned on the April 12, 2021 episode of Raw, defeating Cedric Alexander and Shelton Benjamin.
 On the June 7 episode of Raw, The Viking Raiders would win a battle royal to determine to #1 contenders for the Raw Tag Titles.
 It would be announced that The Viking Raiders would face the Raw Tag Team champions, AJ Styles and Omos at Money In The Bank.
 At the event, The Viking Raiders would fail to capture the titles, as Styles and Omos retained.

-SmackDown (2021–present)
+Brand switches and hiatus (2021–2024)

-As part of the 2021 Draft, The Viking Raiders were drafted to the SmackDown brand.
-On February 19, 2022 at the Elimination Chamber, they were attacked by The Usos before their match for the WWE SmackDown Tag Team Championship, but on the March 4 episode of SmackDown they unsuccessfully challenged the Usos for the titles.

-On the June 24 episode of SmackDown, the Viking Raiders would return with new gear and face paint, being called "The Vicious" Viking Raiders, and would violently attack The New Day and Shanky, turning heel, and began a feud with the New Day ending on the September 2 episode of SmackDown in a Viking Rules Match (No rules, Falls Count Anywhere) which the Viking Raiders won.

-It was later announced that Erik suffered an injured foot during said match, and will be sidelined indefinitely, putting the team on hiatus.
+In the 2021 Draft, The Viking Raiders were drafted to the SmackDown brand.
+On February 19, 2022 at the Elimination Chamber, they were attacked by The Usos before their match for the SmackDown Tag Team Championship, but on the March 4 episode of SmackDown they unsuccessfully challenged the Usos for the titles.
+On the June 24 show of SmackDown the Viking Raiders would return with new gear and face paint, being called "The Vicious" Viking Raiders, and would violently attack The New Day & Shanky, turning heel, and began a feud with the New Day ending on the September 2 show of SmackDown in a Viking Rules Match (No rules, Falls Count Anywhere) which the Viking Raiders won.
+It was later reported that Erik suffered an injured foot in that match, and will be sidelined indefinitely, putting the team on hiatus.

+On the April 9, 2024, Ivar returned to NXT to challenge NXT North American Champion Oba Femi for the title but failed to defeat Femi at Week 2 of Spring Breakin'.
+On the May 14 episode of NXT, Ivar, Wes Lee and Josh Briggs were victims from a backstage attack by the returning Gallus.
+Ivar would later confirm that he is suffering from a spinal injury.

+Return (2024–present)

+In October 2024, cryptic messages began airing on Raw featuring Nordic characters that translate to "WAR" to promote the team's return.
+On the October 14 episode of Raw, Ivar and Erik returned defeating Alpha Academy reverting back to their War Raiders name and gimmick, re-establishing themselves as fan favourites.
+They would win the World Tag Team Championship from The Judgment Day (Finn Bálor and JD McDonagh) on the December 16 episode of Raw.
+At Night 1 of WrestleMania 41 on April 19, 2025, they lost the titles to The New Day (Kofi Kingston and Xavier Woods), ending their reign at 124 days.
+On June 2, Valhalla announced that WWE had chosen not to renew her contract.